arifcem-k/kafahesap-android/README.md

 # KafaHesap (Android)

 KafaHesap is a simple Android application designed for quick and practical calculations.
-This project was developed to practice Android development, UI design, and QA testing workflows.
+This project was developed to practice Android development, UI design, and QA testing workflows in a real iteration cycle.

 ---